To be caring bankers, delivering superior service in meeting needs and finding solutions for our clients, shareholders, and community.

 Tom Hayes was elected Chairman of the Board in April 2000.
 TriStar's remarkable growth continued through 2002.
 The bank completed its de novo status and annual visits from banking regulators.

-In 2003, the board declared the bank’s first dividend and the bank experienced 20% growth.
-With market share over 10%, TriStar Bank became the number four bank in Dickson County.
+In 2003, the board declared the bank's first dividend, and the bank experienced 20% growth.
+With market share of over 10%, TriStar Bank became the number four bank in Dickson County.
 The sudden loss of Chairman Tom Hayes left a void in leadership both at the bank and in the; Dickson community.
-Noah Daniel was re-elected to serve as Chairman of the Board and Ted Williams was re-named CEO.
+Noah Daniel was re-elected to serve as Chairman of the Board, and Ted Williams was re-named C.E.O.

-On January 26, 2004, TriStar Bank signed an agreement to acquire the loans and deposits of the National Commerce Financial Corporation (NCFC) branch located in the Kroger supermarket in Dickson, Tennessee.
+On January 26, 2004, TriStar Bank signed an agreement to acquire the loans and deposits of the National Commerce Financial Corporation (N.C.F.C.) branch located in the Kroger supermarket in Dickson, Tennessee.
 This purchase added four new employees for a total of 36 TriStar bankers in 2004.
 TriStar Bank now offers the most hours of access than any other bank currently operating in Dickson County.
+One June 30, 2004, TriStar became the third-largest deposit holder in Dickson County, capturing 13.2% of the market.
+The bank ended the year with $86.0 million in total assets.
+Also, Stuart Speyer was officially elected as a member of the Board of Directors.

 2007 set many new milestones for TriStar Bank.
-A corner lot in Pomona was purchased to construct a new permanent location on Highway 46, and David Hatcher was added as a bank board member.
+A corner lot in Pomona was purchased to construct a new permanent location on Highway 46.
 The bank exceeded $1 million in net income after tax and growth exceeded $116 million in total assets.

 Despite the economic downturn in 2008, TriStar Bank continued to perform very well and paid a $0.40 per share dividend.
 The bank purchased a commercial building in Charlotte and converted it into a full service branch office.

 The bank built a new permanent branch facility in Pomona in 2011 that replaced its temporary facility where the bank was originally located at 650 Highway 46 South.
-The new facility was opened in November and during the grand opening which was celebrated on December 9th, the bank raised $2.0 million in new deposits.
+The new facility was opened in November and during the grand opening which was celebrated on December 9, the bank raised $2.0 million in new deposits.
+Director and organizer, Phil Hall retired from the board and his involvement continues to be missed.

+2012 was filled with unique events.
+The first was the sad news that director and organizer Tom Waychoff lost his fight with cancer.
+Tom had been a steady hand of leadership for the bank and a well-respected contributor to the betterment of Dickson in his lifetime.
 The shareholders added three new directors in 2012 to the holding company and bank board.
 Those added were Linda P. Hayes, D. Wilson Overton, and Brian Ragan.
-Also, the bank purchased two offices from Community South Bank which are located in Columbia and Spring Hill.
-The acquisition grew the bank to over $220 million in total assets with six offices in three counties.
-Neil Headden and Mike Greene joined the bank to lead the efforts in the Spring Hill and Columbia markets, respectively.
+Also, the bank purchased two offices from Community South Bank, which are located in Columbia and Spring Hill.
+The acquisition grew the bank to over $220 million in total assets, with six offices in three counties.
 The bank had its best profit year earning over $1.6 million in net income or $1.77 earnings per share.